Chepstow Racecourse: Postwar

 After the war and the demise of both Cardiff and the nearby Caerleon (Newport) course, the Welsh National was transferred to Chepstow in 1949.
 From then on, National Hunt racing overtook flat racing as the dominant activity as a string of good class horses and top trainers and jockeys contested the race.
 The three and three-quarter mile race, more recently known as the Coral Welsh National, owes much to the support of the bookmaking firm for establishing it as one of the major events in the National Hunt calendar.
-It have sponsored it for over forty years, making it the second longest continuous race sponsorship.
+Coral have sponsored it for over forty years, making it the second longest continuous race sponsorship.